-Humans have evolved to eat meat, including beef, so the human body comes equipped with specialized enzymes that break down the tough proteins and fats in beef.
-But beef is harder for the body to digest than plant foods, because it's entirely protein and fat.
-Both of these are more difficult for the body to break down than carbohydrates, the primary macronutrient in plant foods.
+Humans have evolved to eat meat, so the human body comes equipped with specialized enzymes that break down the tough proteins and fats in meats like beef.
+But beef digestion is harder for the body to than some plant-based foods, because it's entirely protein and fat.

 Aiding Beef Digestion